Metabolic cost as an organizing principle for cooperative learning: Guarantees on reward estimates

-\begin{thm}[Error bound for empirical reward]\eod Suppose the agent chooses a deterministic policy $\pi$ under the constraint that it spikes for a fixed fraction of situations: $\pi_u(a_1)=const$.
+\begin{thm}[error bound for empirical reward]\eod Suppose the neuron chooses a deterministic policy $\pi$ under the constraint that it spikes for a fixed fraction of situations: $\pi_u(a_1)=const$.
 Further, suppose that situations are sampled i.i.d.
+Without loss of generality,\footnote{Since only relative rewards affect the choice of optimal policy, it follows that negative rewards can be stripped out of the optimization problem by introducing an additive constant.} assume that rewards lie in $[0,b]$.
 Then with probability at least $1-\delta$,